SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 This sample shows a simple configuration with Nginx as a reverse proxy.
 You can use any other reverse proxy implementation based on your on-premise Docker registry behavior and APIs.

-1. Create a Namespace and make sure Istio sidecar injection is enabled.
+1. Create a Namespace if not already created and make sure Istio sidecar injection is enabled.

    ```shell
    kubectl create namespace ${NAMESPACE}